yonek123/specific_grep/README.md

 V1 - Receiving and processing parameters

 V2 - Get current directory, console output, information on console how to use program, recursive file search

+V3 - Searching for pattern in files and lines, sort files by how many pattern occurrences they have, save data to result file; tl;dr everything except threads and log